About the Author: Elaine Cecelia George

 As a child Elaine, wrote poems and little stories in a wide-lined mammoth scribbler that she hid under her mattress.
 She never shared these with anyone.
 These writings were her private world and for her eyes only.

-The only writing she ever shared, was the compositions she wrote for school assignments.
+The only writing she ever shared, were the compositions she wrote for school assignments.
 In grade seven, her English teacher (Mr. Jacobs) told her she was born to be a writer.
 As much as this validation boasted her ego, it would be many years before she herself believed it and mustered up the courage to post one of her poems on Poetry Soup.
 The positive response she got from people around the world was all the encouragement she needed.

 Since then, Elaine has gone on to win Three Poetry Soup International Awards, and countless awards for contests sponsored by Premium Members.
 She has written, designed, printed, published and sold two volumes of poetry: Where the Heart resides, and Where the Heart Resides – a Poetic Memoir, sold at Indigo's, Chapters an Cole's bookstores.
 Many of her poems and short stories have been published in magazines and books in both Canada and the United States.